SPATIAL INDEX

 Description

 On MyISAM, Aria and InnoDB tables, MariaDB can create spatial indexes (an R-tree index) using syntax similar to that for creating regular indexes, but extended with the SPATIAL keyword.
-Currently, columns in spatial indexes must be declared NOT NULL.
+Columns in spatial indexes must be declared NOT NULL.

-Spatial indexes can be created when the table is created, or added after the fact like so:
+Spatial indexes can be created when the table is created, or added after the fact:

 CREATE TABLE geom (g GEOMETRY NOT NULL, SPATIAL INDEX(g));